chrisosaurus/icarus/docs/language/mutability/proposal_five/permissions.md

 Permissions can be converted (downgraded) as long as the resulting type does not give away 'more' permissions to the same value

-note that any conversion to frozen is a copy, so all types can be converted to frozen safely (without giving away rights to the existing value, as frozen sets rights for a *new* value)

     immut x             -> immut x
                         -> readonly x
                         -> storable readonly x